 Purchase price allocations and calculations of depletion and depreciation, impairment loss and deferred income tax assets are based on estimates of oil and natural gas reserves.
-Reserves estimates are based on engineering data, estimated future prices, expected future rates of production and timing of future capital expenditures.
-By their nature, these estimates are subject to measurement uncertainties and interpretations and the impact on the consolidated financial statements could be material.
+Reserves estimates are based on engineering data, estimated future commodity prices and operating costs, expected future rates of production and timing and amount of future capital expenditures.
+By their nature, these estimates are subject to measurement uncertainties and interpretations and the impact on the financial statements could be material.
 The Company expects that over time, its reserves estimates will be revised upward or downward based on updated information such as the results of future drilling, testing and production levels and may be affected by changes in commodity prices.